Jake Fraley Player Props: Reds vs. Red Sox

-Jake Fraley -- .189 average over his past 10 games -- will be in action for the Cincinnati Reds against the Boston Red Sox, with Brayan Bello on the mound, on May 30 at 7:10 PM ET.
+On Wednesday, Jake Fraley (batting .158 in his past 10 games) and the Cincinnati Reds play the Boston Red Sox, whose starting pitcher will be James Paxton.
+First pitch is at 7:10 PM ET.

-In his most recent game he had a hitless showing (0-for-5 with an RBI) against the Cubs.
+In his most recent game, he went 1-for-4 with a double and an RBI against the Red Sox.

 Jake Fraley Game Info & Props vs. the Red Sox